data-engineering-community/data-engineering-wiki/Concepts/Batch Data Processing.md

 publish: true
 ---

-Batch processing is a term used to describe collecting, modifying, or exporting multiple data records at a regular cadence with downtime in betwen batches.
+Batch processing is a term used to describe collecting, modifying, or exporting multiple data records at a regular cadence with downtime in between batches.
 Because large amounts of data can be processed all at once in these batches it can be a very efficient approach and is best suited for handling frequent, repetitive tasks.
 It is the most common form of data processing that fits many businesses data needs.

 A key point to remember about batch processing is that it was originally designed to handle non-continuous data. [[Stream Data Processing|Stream processing]] is typically used for continuous data, though there are ways to configure the architecture behind batch processing to enable quasi-continuous workflows.
 (See [Concurrent Batch Processing](#Concurrent+Batch+Processing) below)